januusingh/data-science-in-python/README.md

 Created by Jahnavi Singh

 ### Purpose
-Assignments and practice problems to learn Python for Data Science projects.
+This repo contains assignments and practice problems with answers to learn Python for Data Science projects.
 Disclaimer: this repository does not teach coding.
-However, learning Python for Data Science tasks can be enhanced by completing repo assignments in conjuction with the following Coursera courses:
+However, learning Python for data science tasks can be enhanced by completing repo assignments in conjuction with the following Coursera courses:
 1. [UMich Introduction to Data Science in Python Coursera](https://www.coursera.org/learn/python-data-analysis)
 2. [IBM Data Visualization with Python](https://www.coursera.org/learn/python-for-data-visualization)